A Guide For Our Program Clients

 theMill online programs are designed according to 6 levels.
 These are:

-Level 1 GPP - Ground-Zero.
-This level is designated to a complete beginner at training or someone who has had a extended lay-off (years) from regular physical training.
-If you don't know where to start when it comes to training then this is as good a place as any.
-This program is design to progressively increase intensity according to a 4-week cycle which includes a (1) week of deload training.
+Level 1 GPP - Foundation and Ground-Zero.
+This level is designated for a complete beginner at training (Foundation) or someone who has had a extended lay-off (years) from regular physical training (Ground-Zero).
+If you don't know where to start when it comes to training then either of these is as good a place as any.
+These programs are designed to progressively introduce (or re-introduce) you to physical conditioning, and increase intensity according to a 4-week cycle which includes a (1) week of deload training.
 The program starts with short sub-maximal effort (easy) training sessions 3 to 5 times per week of between 8 and 30-minutes.
 It then builds up over the course of 24-weeks to 4 to 6 sub-maximal sessions per week of 20 to 60-minutes each.
 The initial focus is on: i) breath control; ii) glute-engagement; iii) shoulder-setting; iv) technique development; v) developing the training habit; and vi) building work capacity.

 Level 3 and 4 GPP - General Athletic Conditioning (GAC).
 The GAC is our main general physical preparedness ('GPP') program.
 It is designed to be general in nature and is a good alternative for athletes who want to remain ready for anything.
 The fundamentals techniques and skills used in this program are applicable to any more advanced programming.
 This program is a 6-day per week program which follows a 4-week cycle of 3-weeks ON: 1 week OFF ('deload').
 The program is designed for athletes who have a training age of 12 months or more of 3 to 6 sessions per week at a medium to high intensity.
 Our recommended weekly regime for this program is 2-ON: 1-OFF:3-ON: 1-OFF (days).